 The open space network will be an integrated component of campus infrastructure.
-As a result, the open space network and streets will support various transportation networks and supplement the community's multi-modal transportation network for pedestrians, bicycles, and transit.
+The open space network and streets will support the community's transportation network for pedestrians, bicycles, and transit.
 It also will make connections with the recreational trails and natural areas of the Carolina North Forest and local greenways.